Okay, many people ask me:

 - You don't need to aim

-- You don't need to keep it loaded because ku-chuck is all a baddie needs to hear
+- You don't need to keep it loaded because the sound of racking it is all a criminal needs to hear to send them running for the hills

 If you're good to go, the next thing we need to discuss is the type of shot you're going to use.
 We read a lot of different comments and posts about what type of shot is best for home defense and while I won't tell you what is right or wrong, I'll tell you what I use.

-Suffice it to say that there are pluses and minuses to either buck or bird shot and that debate goes outside the scope of this increasingly long article.
-Personally, my Mossberg 500 is loaded with 00 Buck and the reason why is because it's a last ditch attempt at bad guy stopping.
+Suffice it to say that there are pluses and minuses to either buckshot or birdshot and that debate goes outside the scope of this increasingly long article.
+Personally, my Mossberg 500 is loaded with 00 Buck, and the reason why is because it's a last-ditch attempt at bad guy stopping.

-What this means, at least for me in my isolate and defend strategy, is that our scatter gun is occupying my wife's hands and is ready to take over should I be taken out (I'm likely not going and looking for trouble.
-It'll have to come find me, and I'll have a defensive position setup that is utterly devastating the way my house is laid out).
+What this means, at least for me in my isolate and defend strategy, is that our scattergun is occupying my wife's hands and is ready to take over should I be taken out.
+I'm likely not leaving my family behind to search the house for the bad guy, gun at the ready.
+They will have to come and find us.
+We have a defensive strategy that gives my family a huge tactical advantage.

 Ultimately, regardless of what happens to me, I want my wife and kids to stay alive.

-Many shotguns, like my old, trusty Mossy 500 also have capacity problems and don't even hold as much ammo as a modern day pistol.
-Still, it plays a role in my strategy.
+Many shotguns, like my old, trusty Mossy 500 also have capacity problems and don't even hold as much ammo as a modern-day pistol.
+Still, it plays a role in our overall strategy.

 Pistol Caliber Carbine: